Chart Color Schemes

 An assessment of population growth drivers in Parklands - Camdale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Parklands - Camdale's population is approximately 7,080 as of February 2026.
-This figure represents an increase of 303 people (4.5%) since the 2021 Census, which recorded a population of 6,777.
-The growth is inferred from ABS' estimated resident population of 7,039 in June 2024 and an additional 206 validated new addresses since the Census date.
-This results in a population density ratio of 362 persons per square kilometer.
-Over the past decade, Parklands - Camdale has shown resilient growth patterns with a compound annual growth rate of 0.8%, outperforming its SA3 area.
-Interstate migration contributed approximately 59.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Parklands - Camdale's population is around 7,080 as of Feb 2026.
+This reflects an increase of 303 people (4.5%) since the 2021 Census, which reported a population of 6,777 people.
+The change is inferred from the estimated resident population of 7,039 from the ABS as of June 2024 and an additional 206 validated new addresses since the Census date.
+This population level equates to a density ratio of 362 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Parklands - Camdale has demonstrated resilient growth patterns with a 0.8% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 59.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 growth estimates by age group, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using a weighted aggregation method from LGA to SA2 levels.
-Future population projections indicate an overall decline of 220 persons by 2041.
-However, specific age cohorts like the 75-84 group are projected to grow by 110 people during this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, projections indicate a decline in overall population, with the area's population expected to shrink by 220 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 110 people.
+See the age section for more details.

 Frequently Asked Questions - Population